AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/marketing-channels/c-rules.md

 ### Natural Search {#natural-search}

-A natural search occurs when visitors find your website through a Web search, where the search engine ranked your site without you paying for the listing.
+Natural search is when visitors find your website through a search engine, and the search engine ranked your site without you paying for the listing.

-There is no natural search detection in Analytics.
-After you set up Paid Search Detection, the system knows that if a search referrer was not a paid search referrer, it must be a natural search referrer.
-See [Paid Search Detection](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/paid-search-detection/paid-search-detection.html) in the Admin for more information.
+Adobe determines search traffic based on an internal lookup of search engines.
+If a referrer matches criteria for a search engine, it then determines if it is paid or natural using [Paid Search Detection](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/paid-search-detection/paid-search-detection.html) rules that you have configured.
+A hit is considered natural search when it does not match any paid search detection rules.

 For the marketing channel rule, the Natural Search settings are as follows: